 - Practicum #1: Observe OMA session and serve as an OMA volunteer, work 1-1 with residents who have dementia with reflection and feedback session

 - Practicum #2: Art-making sampler: Create 4 OMA projects

-- Practicum #3: Conduct an OMA session on your own with reflection and feedback session
+- Practicum #3: Conduct an OMA session on your own with a reflection and feedback session

 - Closing ceremony and certificates

 $1,000 per person